pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance enumerate [COMMAND-OPTIONS] CLASSNAME

-      Enumerate instances or names of CLASSNAME.
+      Get the instances of a class.

-      Get CIMInstance or CIMInstanceName (--name_only option) objects from the WBEMServer starting either at the top  of the hierarchy (if no CLASSNAME provided) or from the CLASSNAME argument if provided.

-      Displays the returned instances in mof, xml, or table formats, or the instance names as a string or XML formats (--names-only option).
+      Enumerate the CIM instances of the specified class (CLASSNAME argument), including instances of subclasses in the specified CIM namespace (--namespace option), and display the returned instances, or instance paths if --names-only was specified.
+If no namespace was specified, the default namespace of the connection is used.

+      The instances to be retrieved can be filtered by the --filter-query option.

+      The --local-only, --deep-inheritance, --include-qualifiers, --include-
+      classorigin, and --propertylist options determine which parts are included in each retrieved instance.

-      Results are formatted as defined by the --output_format general option.
+      In the output, the instances will formatted as defined by the --output- format general option.

     Options:
       -l, --local-only                Show only local properties of the instances.